 From time to time, capital markets may experience periods of disruption and instability.
-The market is currently experiencing such a period of severe instability due to the effects of the COVID-19 pandemic and the measures taken to contain it.
-In addition, the Federal Reserve raised interest rates by 0.25% in March 2022, and recently indicated that, in light of the economic recovery and higher than anticipated inflation, it expects to raise interest rates a few more times in 2022.
+The market is currently experiencing such a period of severe instability due to the effects of inflation, rising interest rates, supply-chain disruptions and the risk of recession.
+In addition, in 2023, the Federal Reserve further raised interest rates by a total of

+0.75% and indicated that, in light of the economic recovery and higher than anticipated inflation (although slowing), it may further raise interest rates during the remainder of 2023.
 However, the timing, number and amount of any such future interest rate increases are uncertain.
 This period of market disruption and instability may adversely affect the Company's access to sufficient debt and equity capital.
 Debt capital that will be available, if any, may be at a higher cost and on less favorable terms and conditions.
 Further, although the Company has terminated its public offering, it may be advantageous to seek to raise additional equity capital in private placements, which would be greatly aided by the flexibility of being able to offer Shares at a price below current NAV.
 This access to equity capital will allow the Company to better negotiate with its lenders and avoid the Company from being a forced seller of assets in this current marketplace.
-It will also preserve financial flexibility during these uncertain times for other purposes, such as providing liquidity to troubled portfolio companies by participating in a capital restructurings.
+It will also preserve financial flexibility during these uncertain times for other purposes, such as providing liquidity to troubled portfolio companies by participating in capital restructurings of such distressed entities.
 In addition, the Company believes that additional attractive investment opportunities may present themselves during this period.